 - If you do not have a passport, apply for one.
 Instructions and applications can be found online at www.travel.state.gov

-- Meet with the Study Abroad advising staff from Financial Aid (Kettler 103) to discuss financial aid options and complete the Consortium Agreement.
+- Meet with Financial Aid (Kettler 103) to discuss financial aid options and complete the Consortium Agreement.
 In addition, contact the Office of International Education and your program provider for external scholarships.